 Lake Michigan College named a ‘Voter Friendly Campus’

-LMC joins 15 other colleges and universities in the state of Michigan and 231 in the U.S. that earned the designation for promoting democratic engagement efforts for students on campus.
-It is the second consecutive election that LMC has been honored with the designation.
-The college was previously named a “Voter Friendly Campus” in 2019 for work during the 2018 mid-term election.
+LMC joins 15 colleges and universities in the state of Michigan, and 123 in the U.S. who earned the designation for promoting democratic engagement efforts for students on campus.